logo

 home nav

-People like these qualify
+people like these qualify

-Norma is a certified management consultant with strength in accounting.
-She became a junior partner with an established accounting firm after working there for a few years.
-She then became a full partner in a small, local management consulting firm.
-After a few more years at that, she decided that her reputation as an individual professional was strong enough, that her expertise was valuable enough, and that her ideas of starting and running her own firm were compelling enough.
-She went to Articulate Consultants for guidance and support to create a new firm based on her strengths “but distinct from me as a company with its own brand.”
+After a few more years at that, Norma decided that her reputation as an individual professional was strong enough, that her expertise was valuable enough, and that her ideas of starting and running her own firm were compelling enough.
+She went to Articulate Consultants for guidance and support to create a new firm based on her strengths “but not me; rather, a company with its own brand.”

 David is a residential interior painter.
-He worked as a one-man company for nine years, occasionally employing an assistant to help with work that did not require a lot of expertise.
-Eventually, his good reputation was well-enough known that he often had to turn down new work.
+He worked as a one-man company for nine years, occasionally employing an assistant to help with work not requiring his own expertise.
+Eventually, his good reputation became well-enough known that he often had to decline new opportunities.
 Also, he was usually too busy at work sites to administer his business properly without sacrificing family time.
-Despite using an answering service and a bookkeeper, he still found himself stretched to perform well and unable to fulfil his growing business potential.
-He decided to create a business that would capitalize on his expertise and reputation but operate as a distinct company.
-He went to Articulate Consultants, as he says, “for a solid business plan I could implement over time.”
+Despite using an answering service and a bookkeeper, he found himself always stretched to perform to his own high standards and unable to fulfil his growing business potential.
+Preserving family time also became more difficult.

 Trudie is a best-selling author.
-Her books and her blog are widely read, she speaks a seeral times a year at conferences, and she continues to do media interviews.
-Even so, she does not consider herself successful.
-Her income does not adequately reflect the value of her expertise, knowledge, and perspective.
-Plus, she finds that too much of her success depends on her own direct involvement while she is not certain what direction to take for the future.
-Trudie brought these problems to Articulate Consultants seeking clarity of direction as well as guidance on how to make a company out of her work, as she says “so that it wouldn’t always have to be me or somebody who requires my explicit instructions and supervision” to fulfil her business potential.
+Her books and columns are widely read, she speaks several times a year at conferences, and she continues to do media interviews.
+Despite these accomplishments, she did not consider herself successful.
+Her income did not adequately reflect the value of her expertise, knowledge, and perspective.
+Plus, she found that too much of her success would depend on her own action.
+She was not certain what direction to take for the future.

-What they get – process with results
+what they get: process with results

 2. Agreement on shared process: Despite the self-motivation and leadership traits typical of entrepreneurs, at this stage, the pursuit of business success includes following the consultant's advice.
-It is important that the client be willing to collaborate with an expert, participate in an ongoing business-development process, and follow through as necessary – even on tasks that might be uncomfortable at first – to achieve their objectives.
+It is important that the client be willing to collaborate with an expert, participate in an ongoing business-development process, and follow through as necessary – even on tasks that might feel uncomfortable – to achieve their objectives.
 He or she must also permit and enable the consultant to study their market, their industry, and their intended business practices.
 Cooperation is key.

-What they get – results with process
+what they get: results with process

 Anybody might ask, “Are all of these points applicable to companies that start out, for example, like David the one-man painting operation?”
 The answer is twofold.